AhmadPayan/CSharp-Simple-IoC-Container/README.md

 This is a simple C# Console Application that shows how you can create your own custom IoC Container in an easiest way.

-**WARNING: Please do not use this as your project IoC Container,  It lacks many features and functionality.**

 Register your types like as follows:

     var container = SimpleIoC.CreateInstance();